This page brings together Debt Camel’s articles about payday loans. Payday lending is often in the news and this page is kept updated.

-- Payday lenders email addresses a list of contact details for putting in complaints
+- Payday lenders email addresses a list of contact details for dozens of lenders for putting in complaints.

 - What to do if a lender refuses to send you a list of your loans

-- Payday lender says you lied – doesn this mean you can’t get refund?
+- Payday lender says you lied – does this mean you can’t get refund?
 No!
 We have seen lots of cases where people have had refunds in this situation.

 - How is 8% simple interest worked out?
 The calculation is easy in theory but fiddly in practice – luckily you don’t have to to the maths yourself!

-The process is the same for all lenders, but here are some pages that look at what to expect if your are complaining about specific lenders:
+The process is the same for all lenders, but here are some pages that look at what to expect if you are complaining about specific lenders:

 - Wonga – the largest UK payday lender is better than most at complaint handling.

 - How Quick Quid are handling complaints – rather slowly is the answer!
 But readers are getting good results from going to the Ombudsman.

 - Payday UK, Payday Express and the Money Shop – these brands are all part of the same group.

 Some people are being cold-called by Claims Management firms saying they are payday loan refund experts – but here are Four reasons not to use a claims firm for a payday loan complaint.